dnmcginn57/4883-SWTools-McGinn/Assignments/A08/README.md

 ## Notes:

 * `dominant.py` was necessary to cut down on processing time by making dominant color searches a one-time ordeal.
+* `dominant.py` must also run each time you wish to change your tileset

 <br><br><br>
 ![](https://raw.githubusercontent.com/dnmcginn57/4883-SWTools-McGinn/master/Assignments/A08/output_images/JC_mosaic.png)